trueos/pcbsd/src-qt5/docs/advanced.rst

 :ref:`Disk Selection Screen` of the installation.
 On a system containing multiple partitions, each partition will be listed.
 Highlight the partition that you wish to install into and **make sure that you do not select a partition that already contains an operating system or data that you wish to keep.**

-.. warning:: **Make sure that you click the "Customize" button while in the "Disk Selection" screen.** If you just click "Next" without customizing the disk layout, the installer will overwrite the contents of the primary disk.
+.. warning:: **make sure that you click the "Customize" button while in the "Disk Selection" screen.** If you just click "Next" without customizing the disk layout, the installer will overwrite the contents of the primary disk.

 .. index:: GRUB